MediaComem/comem-archidep/ex/one-chat-room-deployment.md

-# Deploy a Node.js application with a MongoDB database
+# Deploy One Chat Room, an Express (Node.js) web application with a MongoDB database

 The goal of this exercice is to put in practice the knowledge acquired during previous exercices to deploy a new application from scratch on your server.